As a child of the 80s, there exists within my mind a series of pop culture triggers ranging from well-known and popular to obscure.

-There is a large array of water slides, some of which require a boat, tube or mat and some that do not.
+There is a large array of water slides and drop slides, some of which require a boat, tube or mat and some that do not.

-- Mountain Scream: Featuring racing body slides with your choice of corkscrew tunnels or quadruple drops.
+- Mountain Scream: Features racing body slides with your choice of corkscrew tunnels or quadruple drops.

-- Raging River Rapids: A waterslide that acomodates 5-person rafts.
+- Raging River Rapids: A waterslide that accommodates 5-person rafts.

 - Slick Rock Racer: A multi-lane, belly-down mat race.

-- SwiftWater Run: A corkscrew/chute combo slide that can accomodate your either single floats or double floats.
+- SwiftWater Run: A corkscrew/chute combo slide that can accommodate either single floats or double floats.

-- Fire Tower Falls: A 70-foot high, twin free-fall slide that propels riders on 280-foot track.
+- Fire Tower Falls: A 70-foot high, twin free-fall slide that propels riders on a 280-foot track.